 Vaccinium corymbosum 'Duke'

 Duke is the leading early ripening Northern Highbush variety.
-It is known for its high yields of uniform sized, quality fruit.
+It is known for its high yields of uniformly sized, blueberries that are sweet and delicious.

 Growing Duke Blueberries